equalframework/equal-doc/docs/usage/views.md

 !!!
 Note
     When an `usage` property is set in the schema of the entity, the widget is adapted accordingly.
-For example, when a field has its **type** set as `float` and its **usage** set to `amount/percent`, in view mode, it is displayed as an integer value between 0 an 100, and followed by a '%' sign.
-For instance "0.12" is converted to "'12%'').
+For example, when a field has its **type** set as `float` and its **usage** set to `amount/percent`, in view mode, it is displayed as an integer value between 0 an 100, and followed by a '%' sign (e.g.: "0.12" is converted to "'12%'').

 ### Real life example

 A real example of a form view is shown below, which is the Category form of a package having multiple `sections` (tabs) each having a label(Categories, Product Models and Booking Types) and an id(`section.categories_id`, `section.product_models`, `section.booking_types`) to be able to be translated in using the "i18n".
-The field called `name` has a `widget` property with an attribute `header` set to true which makes it have a bigger font as mentioned earlier and the most important field of this view.
+The field called `name` has a `widget` property with an attribute `heading` set to true which emphasizes it by displaying it a little bigger.

 The view's name is `Category.form.default.json` and is as follows: